 These eight tools cover the full gamut of Java development, from code building to bug squashing.
 Learning these tools can help you improve the quality of your code and become a more efficient Java developer.

 Despite the increasing popularity of IntelliJ IDEA, NetBeans, and other IDEs, surveys indicate that Eclipse is still the preferred development environment for almost half of Java developers.
 Eclipse is the Swiss army knife of IDEs, featuring a heavily customizable interface and countless plugins.
-It’s so ubiquitous that all of the other tools in this post provide Eclipse plugins.
+It’s particularly popular among enterprise developers due to it’s large developer community and extensibility.
+And in fact, it’s so ubiquitous that all of the other tools in this post provide Eclipse plugins.

 Eclipse separates its workflow into three areas: the Workbench, the workspace, and the perspective.
 The Workbench acts as the starting point to the IDE.
 Workspaces group projects, files, and configuration settings under a single directory.
 Perspectives define the tools, views, and settings available in the Workbench based on the context of the workspace.
 Although new developers might find it more difficult to use than Netbeans or IntelliJ IDEA, Eclipse’s flexibility makes it the preferred IDE for enterprise development.

 Gradle is a project automation tool that builds on the features of Apache Maven and Apache Ant.
 While Gradle isn’t the most popular build tool available (that honor goes to Maven, which 68% of Java developers prefer), it’s quickly gaining popularity.
 It also serves as the default build tool for Android.

 Gradle prides itself on simplicity.
 Gradle uses the Groovy programming language as opposed to the XML syntax used by Maven and Ant.
 A basic Gradle build file for a Java project consists of a single line: